zanettiprado/guess-battleship-game/README.md

 ## Features to Implement
 * Improved computer player logic for more strategic guesses.
 * Graphical user interface (GUI) for a more engaging gaming experience.
-* Difficulty levels for adjusting the computer player's skill level.
+* Difficulty levels to adjust the computer player's skill level.
 * Multiplayer mode to play against another human player.

 # Data Model